Code-Institute-Submissions/uc-frontend-milestone/README.md

 ### Strategy

 The strategy of keeping the website as a single page was to help reduce loading times and bounce rate.
-There is a call to action at the top of the page and another within a short amount of scrolling.
-These two calls to action are designed to appeal to visitor types one and two.

 ### Scope